Department of English

 ENGL 540, American Literature Seminar, 3 Units

-This course studies various special topics in American literature and culture, including but not limited to authors, genres, movements, periods, and methodologies in American literary studies.
-Students will study a range of authors and texts as well as relevant secondary sources.
+Students in this course explore various special topics in American literature and culture, including but not limited to authors, genres, movements, periods, and methodologies in American literary studies.
+Students study a range of authors and texts, as well as relevant secondary sources.

 ENGL 550, World Literature Seminar, 3 Units

-This course studies various special topics in world literature and culture, including but not limited to authors, genres, movements, periods, and methodologies in comparative literature and literary studies.
-Students will study a range of authors and texts as well as relevant secondary sources.
+This course covers various special topics in world literature and culture, including but not limited to authors, genres, movements, periods, and methodologies in comparative literature and literary studies.
+Students study a range of authors and texts, as well as relevant secondary sources.